janeyrinn/bookNook/README.md

 >  * an option to update and edit user information, to reset forgotten passwords
 >  * a totals table on the users profile page that shows total afffiliated links clicked by other users and possible revenue earned
+>  * a feature to stop duplicate titles being uploaded
+>  * a feature to prevent the textarea in the forms from accepting empty space
+>  * Javascript to create a typing effect on the intro text on the home page, this was originally in the project and functioning but was throwing an error in the console as the function had to be in the body of the HTML and was irrelevant on other pages so was not suitable for the templating feature.

 ## Features